Superlinear lower bounds for multipass graph processing

 \section{Step 1: Information Complexity of Pointer Chasing Equality}

-To prove the main theorem of the paper, we first show a lower bound for the information complexity of Limited Pointer Chasing Equality. \begin{lemma} Let $n$ and $p$ be positive integers such that $n \ge 18p^2$.
-It holds
+To prove the main theorem of the paper, we first show a lower bound for the information complexity of Limited Pointer Chasing Equality. \begin{lemma} Let $n$ and $p$ be positive integers such that $n \ge 30p^2$ and $p > 1$.
+Then

-where $\mu$ is the uniform distribution on all possible inputs of the problem. \end{lemma}
+where $\mu$ is the uniform distribution on all possible inputs for the problem. \end{lemma}

 The proof consists of two smaller steps.
 First we show that if there is a protocol with low information cost on the uniform distribution, then there is a deterministic protocol that on the uniform distribution sends mostly short messages, and errs with at most twice the probability.
 Then we show that the messages in the deterministic protocol cannot be too short.
 Otherwise, with probability at least $1/2$, the protocol would have little knowledge about whether the solutions to two instances of pointer chasing are identical.
 In this case the protocol would still err with probability $\Omega(1/n)$.